RedisInsight/Tutorials/src/redis/working_with_lists.md

-A Redis [list](https://redis.io/docs/data-types/lists) is a data type that contains a series of ordered values.
+A Redis list is a data type that contains a series of ordered string values.
+Use cases include

+- implementing stacks (LIFO data structures)
+- implementing queues (FIFO data structures)
+- implementing producer-consumer patterns

 You interact with lists using commands such as:

-- [RPUSH](https://redis.io/commands/rpush) - adds items to the end of a list.
+- RPUSH - adds items to the end of a list.
-- [LPUSH](https://redis.io/commands/lpush) - adds items to the beginning of a list.
+- LPUSH - adds items to the beginning of a list.
-- [LLEN](https://redis.io/commands/llen) - retrieves the length of a list.
+- LLEN - retrieves the length of a list.
-- [LRANGE](https://redis.io/commands/lrange) - retrieves list items from a specified range.
+- LRANGE - retrieves list items from a specified range.
-- [LPOP](https://redis.io/commands/lpop) - removes and returns an item from the beginning of a list.
+- LPOP - removes and returns an item from the beginning of a list.
-- [RPOP](https://redis.io/commands/rpop) - removes and returns an item from the end of a list.
+- RPOP - removes and returns an item from the end of a list.

 You can begin working with a list without first creating its key, simply by adding values to the key.
 This works as long as the key doesn't already exist as a different type.